SQL API

 8

-Note that the values of the above Tag will return three columns: value, display_name, uid.
+Note that the returned values of a Tag contain three columns: value, display_name, and uid.
 We can use this information for filtering, for example:

 show tag ${tag_name} values from ${table_name} where display_name like '*abc*'